VicTorres23/Cell_Factory_Design_2024_Bugs_Found/README.md

 This repository contains the files used while watching the the Cell Factory Design Tutorial.

-Here are the steps I took to get to the point shown in Cobrapy_Practice.ipynb:
+Here are the steps I took to get to the point shown in Cell Factory Design Tutorial.ipynb:

 Equipment used was a MacBook Pro.